compilers-wiki/compilers-wiki/docs/mlir/basic/dialect.md

 ### Common Dialects

-The following are very common dialects.
+The following are very generic dialects.
 Any other built-in dialects will more or less use the operations in the above dialects.
 Learning them is an important part of understanding existing dialects:

 - `builtin`: built-in dialect, contains some facilities that may be used in all dialects, and should theoretically be kept very small.
 It also contains type definitions for the basic types of each built-in dialect
 - `func`: function dialect, used to express function definition/function call